 Speak to a solicitor

 Litigation can be avoided if a contract is properly prepared at the outset of an agreement.
-If you want to talk through your needs or want someone to review or prepare a contract for you, or if you are already involved in a contract dispute and need support on guidance on the next best steps, you can contact Matthew Goodwin on 01926 883037.
+If you want to talk through your needs or want someone to review or prepare a contract for you, or if you are already involved in a contract dispute and need support on guidance on the next best steps, please contact us.